-Jamie L. Pratt, PsyD, BCBA-D, AMeBA Member-at-Large, became a Board Certified Behavior Analyst in in 2010.
+Jamie L. Pratt, PsyD, BCBA-D, Member-at-Large, became a Board Certified Behavior Analyst in in 2010.
 Dr. Pratt received an M.S. in Educational Psychology and a Psy.D. in School Psychology from the University of Southern Maine.
 In addition to the BCBA-D credential, Dr. Pratt holds certification as a School Psychologist-Doctoral and licensure as a Psychologist.
 She is an Assistant Professor of Educational and School Psychology at the University of Southern Maine and provides clinical consultation for school-aged children with developmental and emotional-behavioral disorders.
-Dr. Pratt has contributed to several publications on behavior analytic assessment and intervention strategies and is currently collaborating with her colleagues to revise a practical handbook for conducting school-based functional behavioral assessments.
+Dr. Pratt has contributed to several publications on behavior analytic assessment and intervention strategies and recently co-authored a practical handbook for conducting school-based functional behavioral assessments.

 Sheri Sastre, M.Ed., BCBA,Member-at-Large, currently lives and works in Saco.
 She holds a Master’s Degree in Education and is a certified Special Education Teacher and BoardCertified Behavior Analyst.
 For the past nineteen years Ms. Sastre has worked to support children and adolescents ages birth to twenty-one and their families in early intervention, preschool, day treatment and residential settings to build academic and functional skills.
 Much of her work has been focused around individuals with Autism Spectrum Disorder.
 She has worked at Spurwink for 18 years and has served as a teacher, consultant, administrator and Behavior Analyst in that time.
 Ms. Sastre also has a personal experience with Autism, as a parent of a 15-year-old daughter who was diagnosed at the age of 2.